ranafi/CYCLOPS-2.0/README.md

 2. Provide enough seed genes.
    *The number of seed genes should be greater than ':eigen_max' (see 'Hyperparameters').*
 3. Seed genes start with letters.
-   *Gene symbols in the expression data should start with letters, therefore seed genes should also start with letters.*
+   *Gene symbols in the expression data should start with letters.
+Therefore, seed genes should also start with letters.*

 ## 9.2 Example Seed Genes
 ```